etienne-lms/optee_docs/architecture/porting_guidelines.rst

-The platform ``conf.mk`` file should at least define the default platform flavor for the platform, the core configurations (architecture and number of cores), the main configuration directives (generic boot, arm trusted firmware support, generic time source, console driver, etc...) and some platform default configuration settings.
+The platform ``conf.mk`` file should at least define the default platform flavor for the platform, the core configurations (architecture and number of cores), the main configuration directives (generic boot, Arm Trusted Firmware-A support, generic time source, console driver, etc...) and some platform default configuration settings.